Structural adaptation and rate accelerated estimation in bivariate functional data: Methodology

-\begin{remark} Assumption (H\ref{ass_H1}) states that $X$ has sub-Gaussian increments in a local sense, for every point $\mathbf{t} \in \mathcal{T}$.
+\begin{remark} Assumption (\ref{ass_H1}) states that $X$ has sub-Gaussian increments in a local sense, for every point $\mathbf{t} \in \mathcal{T}$.
+It is a stronger version than the one required in Proposition \ref{prop:continuity_proxy}.
 It is satisfied by the processes considered in the simulations, as well as those presented in Section \ref{sec:examples}.
-In fact, under Definition \ref{def:direg-def}, Assumption (H\ref{ass_H1}) is equivalent to
+In fact, under Definition \ref{def:direg-def}, Assumption (\ref{ass_H1}) is equivalent to

-an assumption which is more familiar and widely used in the literature. \end{remark} Let $H_{\mathbf u(\beta)}(\Delta)$ denote a ``proxy" of the directional regularity in \eqref{eq:H_estim_dir}, given by
+an assumption which is more familiar and widely used in the literature. \end{remark}

-Whenever we write $H_{\mathbf u(\beta)}(\Delta)$ with an explicit dependence on $\Delta$, or mention the proxy, we are referring to the quantity in \eqref{eq:H-proxy}.
-We start by providing a bound for this quantity for different angles, which provides us with important insight into the behavior of the directional regularity in the ``real world", where $\Delta$ cannot be infinitesimally small.
-See Section \ref{sec:discussion} for a more detailed discussion.
-Recall that we are working with $G(\mathbf t , \Delta)= O(\Delta ^{H_{\mathbf u(\beta)}+\zeta })$; see Definition \ref{def:direg-def}.